DoZhangQiang/DoZhangQiang.github.io/index.md

 - 2022.09 - 2023.09, Student Captain of the Supercomputing Team.

-  Responsible for the HPC training within the team.
+  - Responsible for the HPC training within the team.

 - 2023.07 - 2023.08, Co-organizer of the [HPC-PL](https://mp.weixin.qq.com/s/bW2WEuDNiSj1WYJV2tiRTg).

-# Selected Projects
+## Selected Projects

+- swPCG:Multi-angle computation and memory access optimization for PCG algorithm on the New Generation Sunway Supercomputer
+  - This is the project for the CPC 2023.
+Base on the serial PCG algorithm that the organizing committee provided.
+I am responsible for the writing of slave core code.
+Various methods such as LDM space access adjustment and double buffering were adopted for acceleration.
+Additionally, the sub-algorithm LDU2CSR was refactored to eliminate its circular dependencies, thus making it more suitable for parallel computing.Achieve an average speedup of 22 times across 600 cases.

+- swBlender: